In a hurry? Check out My top recommendations:

 Sanabul is a popular brand that specializes in BJJ Gis.
 Their latest offering, the Highlights Professional has the same kind of features as the Essential V2 but with a few notable additions and a higher price tag.
 Jiu Jitsu practitioners can look forward to the trademark precision fit, the sharp athletic cuts and the fact that the Gi is fully certified for competitive matches and tournaments.

 The Highlights Professional is noticeably heavier than the Essentials V2, which makes it more durable than its predecessor.
 Moreover, you get to enjoy a quality of life improvements such as reinforced seams and a drawstring mechanism when you get the versatile Gi.

-Here are some of the things we love about the Sanabul Highlights Professional:
+Here are some of the things I love about the Sanabul Highlights Professional: